 Our Trustees

-The Trustees at Toynbee Hall have ultimate Governance responsibility for the organisation.
+The trustees at Toynbee Hall have ultimate Governance responsibility for the organisation.
 They have legal responsibility for the charity’s work, guide strategy, support the Senior Management Team and ensure the objectives of Toynbee Hall are realised.
-All Toynbee Hall Trustees are volunteers.
+All Toynbee Hall trustees are volunteers.

 Chair